 St. Gallen, in northeastern Switzerland, is just a few kilometers from Lake Constance.
 The old-world vibe of St. Gallen should appeal to those who love old cities.
 It’s a pretty city with 75,000 residents who mostly speak Swiss-German.

 St. Gallen’s textile industry played a major role in Switzerland during the 19th and 20th centuries.
-Once, St Gallen was famous for textiles; embroidery was particularly valuable.
+Once, St Gallen was famous for textiles; embroidery was precious.
 St. Gallen’s Textile Museum is an excellent place to learn about textiles and the industry.

 |Don’t miss these attractions in St. Gallen|